Some history on Ryland Street at Ladywood at Birmingham in the County of Warwickshire

 female child.
 It was quite dead, and cold and stiff.
 The head was lowermost, and the body was entirely covered.
 He had it removed to the police station.
 In consequence

-of something which he heard, h caused a house in the yard to be watched, and on his return he found that a woman named Susan Smart had left the house, and the sergeant
+of something which he heard, he caused a house in the yard to be watched, and on his return he found that a woman named Susan Smart had left the house, and the

-[Murray] whom he had left in charge, was bringing her to the station.
-Witness took her to the police station, and on arriving there, Mr. Warrilow, surgeon, had
+sergeant [Murray] whom he had left in charge, was bringing her to the station.
+Witness took her to the police station, and on arriving there, Mr. Warrilow,

-some conversation with her.
-She, had a bundle in her possession, which he searched and in it he found some dirty linen and other things, which confirmed his suspicion
+surgeon, had some conversation with her.
+She, had a bundle in her possession, which he searched and in it he found some dirty linen and other things, which confirmed

-that she had been delivered of a child.
+his suspicion that she had been delivered of a child.
 He subsequently charged her with concealing the birth of a female child that morning, and she made no reply.
-Mr. Warrilow
+Mr.

-examined her as soon as she was brought into the station, and he reported that she had been recently delivered of a child.
-She was not at present fit to be brought
+Warrilow examined her as soon as she was brought into the station, and he reported that she had been recently delivered of a child.
+She was not at present fit to be

 post-mortem examination of the body at the Coroner's request.
 The deceased was 7½lbs. in weight, and 18 inches long.
 Externally, there were no marks